syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 {% highlight vbnet %}
 [VB]

-'Open a source document
+'Opens a source document

 Dim sourceDocument As New WordDocument("SourceDocument.docx")

-'Process the each section in the Word document
+'Processess the each section in the Word document

 For i As Integer = 0 To sourceDocument.Sections.Count - 1

-'Create new WordDocument instance to add cloned section
+'Creates new WordDocument instance to add cloned section

 Dim destinationDocument As New WordDocument()

-'Clone and add source document sections to the destination document
+'Clones and adds source document sections to the destination document

 destinationDocument.Sections.Add(sourceDocument.Sections(i).Clone())

-'Save & Close the document instance
+'Saves and closes the document instance

 destionationDocument.Save("Section_" + i + ".docx")